aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/zekhirut/die-vier-erinnerungen-the-four-remembrances-a-tehinah-in-german-by-yehoshua-heshil-miro-1829.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
 Let me never forget the love, the goodwill, which I owe to all my creatures as works of your hand, as children of a common father.
 May my mind never stray so far as to oppress an innocent.
-May the divine displeasure at Amalek for their shameful persecution against the people of Israel, upon their departure from Egypt, always be present to me <span class="citation">(Exodus 17:8)</span>.
+May the divine displeasure at Amaleq for their shameful persecution against the people of Israel, upon their departure from Egypt, always be present to me <span class="citation">(Exodus 17:8)</span>.
 </div></td></tr>